foo/mouse-retina/README.md

 `$ make download-small-dataset`

-Run following command to build load-cubes library:
+Build and run program and render a video.

-`$ make build-load-cubes`
+`$ make build-image-client`

-Run following command to build simple client of load-cubes library:

-`$ make build-cubes-client`
+`$ make run-image-client`

-Run following command to launch simple client of load-cubes library:

-`$ make run-cubes-client`
+`$ make video`

+Video should appear in output/video/ under name video.avi.

 To run knossos from the command line with a chosen data set (from the knossos directory)